andrewlabada/GenAI-notes/README.md

 b.
 Retrieval → Input → Summarization → Output\
 c.
 Input → Summarization → Retrieval → Output\
 d.
 Summarization → Retrieval → Input → Output

+## Section 2: Data Preparation (8 Questions)
+**Chunking Strategies**\
+1.)
+What chunking strategy works best for a lengthy legal document?\
+a.
+Fixed-size chunking\
+b.
+Semantic-based chunking\
+c.
+Random chunking\
+d.
+Overlapping window chunking

+**Extraneous Content**\
+2.)
+Which content should be removed from a document being prepared for a RAG application?\
+a.
+Metadata\
+b.
+Formatting symbols\
+c.
+Advertisements\
+d.
+All of the above

+**Python Packages**\
+3.)
+Which Python package is most appropriate for extracting text from PDFs?\
+a. pandas\
+b.
+PyPDF2\
+c.
+NumPy\
+d. matplotlib

+**Delta Lake Integration**\
+4.)
+What operation is required to write chunked text into a Delta Lake table?\
+a.
+Insert chunks as individual rows.\
+b.
+Aggregate chunks into a single row.\
+c.
+Store as JSON blobs.\
+d.
+Combine text without chunking.

+**Document Selection**\
+5.)
+Which source document is most suitable for a financial RAG application?\
+a.
+A blog post about investing\
+b.
+Quarterly financial reports\
+c.
+A user-generated forum post\
+d.
+A Wikipedia article

+**Prompt/Response Alignment**\
+6.)
+Which pair best aligns with a text summarization task?\
+a.
+Input: Text, Output: Key points\
+b.
+Input: Question, Output: Answer\
+c.
+Input: Image, Output: Caption\
+d.
+Input: Text, Output: Sentiment score

+**Retrieval Metrics**\
+7.)
+Which metric is key for evaluating retrieval performance?\
+a.
+Latency\
+b.
+Recall\
+c.
+Storage capacity\
+d.
+Throughput

+**Filtering Techniques**\
+8.)
+How can irrelevant content from source data be effectively filtered?\
+a.
+Predefined keyword filters\
+b.
+Random sampling\
+c.
+Neural network classifiers\
+d.
+Both a and c